antoiovi/jupythernotebooks/README.md

  Notebooks to explore and test specific features of the Jupyter notebooks

 ## Pandas

 ### CreazioneDataFrame
 Examples to create DataFrames, useful for tutorial or for testing routines which dataframes.

+### DataFrameMultiIndex

+Example about manupulation of MultiIndex Dataframes.

 ### GroupBy
 Introduction to groupby operation on a DataFrame, a descrition of data structure, an some operation like unstack().